How to Jump Start Your Art Career!

-Are you an artistic person who loved to draw as a kid or took art classes in college, but you were discouraged away from art at as a serious profession?
-Or maybe you are a frustrated or struggling artist who has to work a ‘real’ job, or rear children with no time to create.
+Are you an artistic person who enjoyed art as a kid or maybe you took art classes in college, but you were discouraged away from it as a serious profession?

 Obviously, we all have rent or house payments and other bills to pay.
 So how does someone being to follow their dream of being an artist?
 Walt Disney explains, “The way to get started is to quit talking and begin doing.”